Barbara Rush: Career

 After appearing in the 1980 disco-themed film, Can't Stop the Music, Rush returned to television.
 She was cast as Eudora Weldon in the early 1980s soap opera, Flamingo Road.
 In 1983 and 1984 she played widow Elizabeth Knight in the two-part episode "Goliath” in the Knight Rider series.
 (Part 1 aired 10/2/1983; Part 2 aired 2/19/1984.)

 In 1984 Rush returned to the theatre and brought her one-woman play, A Woman of Independent Means, to Broadway in New York City.
 In 1989 she toured with the national company of Steel Magnolias as the character M'Lynn.

+A native of Denver, Colorado, Rush appeared twice at the historic Elitch Theatre.
+In 1982 she played Ellen in The Supporting Cast and in 1987 she brought her one-woman play, A Woman of Independent Means to the theatre.

 During the 1990s and up to 2007 Rush continued to make guest appearances on television.
 In 1998, she was featured in the episode, "Balance of Nature", in the series reboot of The Outer Limits on Showtime (1995–2002).
 Rush was one of five actors who appeared in both the original series and the reboot, and the only actress to do so.
 In 2007, Rush played the recurring role of Grandma Ruth Camden in the long-running and very popular series 7th Heaven (1996–2007).
 After the series ended in 2007, it appears that she "retired" from TV and films and focused her energy on her first love – the stage.
 She occasionally appeared on stage at the Theatre Guild in Orange County, CA in the mid-2000s.
 She made her final film appearance in 2017 in a "horror short" titled Bleeding Hearts: The Arteries of Glenda Bryant.
 She starred alongside her niece, actress Carolyn Hennesy.